-In career sectors where a graduate degree is not required for an entry level position, having this degree can open doors to more senior level jobs, with higher paying salaries, more responsibility, and a greater opportunity for management.
+In career sectors where a graduate degree is not required for an entry-level position, having a master's degree can open doors to more senior level jobs, with higher paying salaries, more responsibility and a greater opportunity for management.

 5. Grad school promotes personal growth:

 While college can be a time to discover your strengths and passions, there’s a good chance you came out of college without really knowing yourself or what you wanted from a career.
 Going back to graduate school can serve as a second chance to reevaluate your strengths, tackle a challenge and fall in love with learning.